spectral-compute/scale-docs/docs/manual/how-to-use.md

 ```
 nvcc: NVIDIA (R) Cuda compiler driver
-Actually: no. That's a lie to make cmake work.
-Truthfully:
+Actualy, no. This is the SCALE compiler, and the first/last line of this output are lies to make CMake work.
 clang version 17.0.0
 Target: x86_64-unknown-linux-gnu
 Thread model: posix